A Hessian-dependent functional with free boundaries and applications to mean-field games: Introduction

 When it comes to applications, we mention the realm of mechanics of solids.
 In particular, the analysis of energy-driven pattern formation and nonlinear elasticity.
 For example, Hessian-dependent models play a role in studying the occurrence of wrinkles in a twisted ribbon \cite{kohn2}.
 The energy modeling the system depends on the thickness of the ribbon, denoted with $h$, and two symmetric tensors $M$ and $B$.
 It has the form

 Although $M$ depends on its arguments only through lower-order terms, the tensor $B$ depends on $\|D^2u\|$.
 Another instance where Hessian-dependent functionals appear is the analysis of blister patterns in thin films on compliant substrates \cite{kohn3}.
 Here the phenomena are modeled in terms of lower-order quantities, a small Hessian-dependent perturbation, and a parameter $h>0$.
 An important question concerning this class of problems is the limiting behavior $h\to 0$; in fact, one expects that the lower and upper bounds of the functional scale similarly.
 We refer the reader to \cite{maggi1,maggi2,venkataramani}.
 In this context, \eqref{eq_mainfunc} amounts to an energy penalized by the measure of the positive phase.
+See also \cite{kohnicm,avilesgiga1,avilesgiga2}.

 As noticed before, one can state the Euler-Lagrange equation associated with \eqref{eq_mainfunc} in terms of the fully nonlinear mean-field game system with free boundaries \eqref{eq_mfgmain}.
-Mean-field games is a set of methods and techniques to model strategic interactions involving many players \cite{ll1,ll2,ll3}; see also \cite{LCDF}.
+Mean-field games comprise a set of methods and techniques to model strategic interactions involving many players \cite{ll1,ll2,ll3}; see also \cite{LCDF}.
 At the intersection of partial differential equations (PDE), stochastic analysis and numerical methods, this class of problems has attracted the attention of several authors, who have developed the theory in various directions.

-A mean-field game can be characterized by its master equation.
-A Hamilton-Jacobi equation on the space of probability measures, this object encodes all the information on the problem under analysis.
-For recent developments concerning this equation, we refer the reader to \cite{delaruemasteq,delaruelacker,Carpor,benone,cardel1,CDLL,bentwo,gangboswiech}.
-Under additional assumptions on the stochastic dynamics governing the problem (e.g., independence of the Brownian motions among the population of players), it is possible to write the master equation in terms of a coupling.
+Under assumptions on the stochastic dynamics governing the problem (e.g., independence of the Brownian motions among the population of players), it is possible to write a mean-field game in terms of a coupling.
 It comprises a Hamilton-Jacobi equation, accounting for the value of the game, and a Fokker-Planck equation describing the evolution of the population.
-For the existence and uniqueness of solutions in this setting, we refer the reader to \cite{cgbt,cd2,CLLP,cllp13,cargra,LCDF,pim4,pim2,pim3,marcir1,marcir2,marcir3,marcir4}; advances in the numerical approach have been reported in \cite{achdou2013finite,MR2928376,CDY,DY, AchLau} and the references therein.
-We also mention the monographs \cite{cardaliaguet,bensoussan,pim1,Achdoubook}.
+For further references on the topics, we mention the monographs \cite{cardaliaguet,bensoussan,pim1,Achdoubook}.
 Fully nonlinear mean-field games are the subject of \cite{AndPim_2020,jakobsen_2021}.

 The interesting aspect in \eqref{eq_mfgmain} concerns the appearance of a free boundary.
 At least heuristically, the game is played only in the regions where the value function is strictly positive.
 Combined with the free boundary condition, \eqref{eq_mfgmain} models a game in which players optimize in the region where the value function is positive and might face extinction according to a flux condition endogenously determined.